Social Work

 The School of Social Work offers an undergraduate degree in social work as well as a master’s in social work that may be completed in a one-year, two-year, or three-year program.
 Our programs are accredited by the Council on Social Work Education.
 The baccalaureate curriculum and the first year of the MSW curriculum are based upon competencies necessary for social work practice at the foundation level.
 The second year of the MSW curriculum prepares students for advanced social work practice.
 Faculty members assess students’ progress in acquiring those competencies throughout their coursework, including all practicums.
 For more information, please refer to the undergraduate and graduate Social Work Student Handbooks on the School of Social Work website.

-Field education is known as the signature pedagogy for social work, and along with integrated coursework, provides students the practice skills and professional behaviors needed to be competent and prepared to enter the workforce.
-The Field Education Practicum is a requirement to graduate with a social work degree.
+Practicum education is known as the signature pedagogy for social work, and along with integrated coursework, provides students the practice skills and professional behaviors needed to be competent and prepared to enter the workforce.
+Practicum is a requirement to graduate with a social work degree.
 Students are placed as interns in regional social service programs where they are provided opportunities to integrate social work knowledge and skills learned in the classroom to life situations experienced by clients in social service agencies.
 Students develop practice skills that reflect social work core competencies, values, and ethics.
-Successful completion of the field practicum requires a personal and professional commitment to these values and ethics that are the cornerstone of the social work profession.
+Successful completion of a practicum requires a personal and professional commitment to these values and ethics that are the cornerstone of the social work profession.

 Outlook